capnproto/capnproto/doc/install.md

 You may now follow the instructions below, but make sure to tell `configure` to use your newly-downloaded Clang binary:

-    ./configure CXX=~/clang-3.2/bin/clang++
+    ./configure CXX=$HOME/clang-3.2/bin/clang++

 Hopefully, Xcode 5.0 will be released soon with a newer Clang, making this extra work unnecessary.

 ### Building from a release package

-First, make sure you've installed the Cap'n Proto compiler, described above.
-You MUST use the exact same version of the compiler and the runtime library!
-That means if you installed `capnpc` from Git, you must install the runtime from Git.

-You may download and install the release version of the C++ runtime like so:
+You may download and install the release version of Cap'n Proto like so:

-<pre><code>curl -O <a href="http://capnproto.org/capnproto-c++-0.1.0.tar.gz">http://capnproto.org/capnproto-c++-0.1.0.tar.gz</a>
+<pre><code>curl -O <a href="http://capnproto.org/capnproto-c++-0.2.0.tar.gz">http://capnproto.org/capnproto-c++-0.2.0.tar.gz</a>
-tar zxf capnproto-c++-0.1.0.tar.gz
+tar zxf capnproto-c++-0.2.0.tar.gz
-cd capnproto-c++-0.1.0
+cd capnproto-c++-0.2.0
 ./configure
 make -j6 check
 sudo make install</code></pre>

-This will install `libcapnp` in `/usr/local/lib` and headers in `/usr/local/include/capnp` and `/usr/local/include/kj`.
+This will install `capnp`, the Cap'n Proto command-line tool.
+It will also install `libcapnp` in `/usr/local/lib` and headers in `/usr/local/include/capnp` and `/usr/local/include/kj`.

+On Linux, if running `capnp` immediately after installation produces an error saying that the `libcapnp` library does not exist, run `sudo ldconfig` and try again.

 ### Building from Git with Autotools